Earth’s Greatest Wildlife Destination

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra hotel overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by 4:00pm on October 22 in time for our welcome reception.
-If you are arriving from our Falkland Islands extension or Chile extension, see the Flights section in their respective itineraries for arrival information.
-Depart from Ushuaia, Argentina (USH) after 12:00pm on November 11.
-If you are continuing on our Falkland Islands extension or Falkland Islands trip, see the Flights section in their respective itineraries for departure information.
+Flights you (or a travel agent) book: Arrive in Punta Arenas, Chile (PUQ) by 4:00pm on October 20 in time for our welcome reception.
+If you are arriving from our Falkland Islands extension or Chile extension, see the Flight section in their respective itineraries for arrival information.
+Depart from Ushuaia, Argentina (USH) after 12:00pm on November 9.
+If you are continuing on our Falkland Islands trip, see the Flights section in its itinerary for departure information.